 # Find a deploy

-As a Collaborator or team Owner, you can find deploys using the search or filter options available on the
+As a Developer or Team Owner, you can find deploys using the search or filter options available on the

 tab.